Our Community Program Method

 - Initiated October 1, 2014.

-- Purchase of Service agreement with Counselling and Support Services of SD&G.
+- Purchase of Service agreement with Inspire Community Support Services.

 - Provide support to transitional age young people leaving the care of the CAS with a developmental delay diagnosis.